michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. Walk about Zion, and go round about her: tell the towers thereof.

-13. Mark ye well her bulwarks, consider her palaces; that ye may tell it to the generation following.Mark…: Heb.
-Set your heart toconsider: or, raise up
+13. Mark ye well her bulwarks, consider her palaces; that ye may tell it to the generation following.

 14. For this God is our God for ever and ever: he will be our guide even unto death.

 ## Psalms 49

-1. To the chief Musician, A Psalm for the sons of Korah.Hear this, all ye people; give ear, all ye inhabitants of the world:for: or, of
+1. To the chief Musician, A Psalm for the sons of Korah.Hear this, all ye people; give ear, all ye inhabitants of the world:

 2. Both low and high, rich and poor, together.